-CA unemployment rate (July 2019) is 4.1%.
-Yet we are still worse than all but 12 states.
-The national unemployment rate is 3.7%.
-The CA unemployment rate is 12.5% higher than the average of the other 49 states.
+CA unemployment rate (April, 2021) is 8.3%.
+Only Hawaii is worse.
+The national unemployment rate is 6.1%.
+The CA unemployment rate is 43% higher than the average of the other 49 states.

 CA annual per state prisoner cost ($75,560) is easily the highest in the nation – over triple the average cost of the 18 states with the least-costly rates.

-California, a destitute state, still gives away community college education at fire sale prices.
-Our CC tuition and fees are the lowest in the nation.
+California gives away community college education at fire sale prices.
+Our California CC tuition and fees are the lowest in the nation.
 How low?
-Nationwide, the average community college tuition and fees are TRIPLE our California community colleges.
+Nationwide, the average community college tuition and fees are 2.6 times more than our CA community colleges.

 This ridiculously low tuition devalues education to students – often resulting in a 25+% drop rate for class completion.
 In addition, because of grants and tax credits, up to 2/3 of California CC students pay no net tuition at all!
 One can opt out by filling out a simple “can’t pay” form.

-Complaints about increased UC student fees ignore a key point — all poor and many middle class CA students don’t pay the UC “fees” (our state’s euphemism for tuition).
+Complaints about increased UC student fees ignore a key point — all poor and most middle-class CA students don’t pay the UC “fees” (our state’s euphemism for tuition).
 There are no fees for most California families with under $80K income.
 55% of all undergraduate CA UC students pay zero tuition, and another 14% pay only partial tuition.
 Moreover, CA’s new “Middle Class Scholarship” program provides partial tuition aid for CA public college students of families with income from $80K to $150K.

 California has 12% of the nation’s population, but amazingly has over 43% of the entire country’s TANF (“Temporary” Assistance for Needy Families) and SSP welfare recipients.
-That’s 5.6 TIMES the percentage of welfare recipients in these categories found in the other 49 states!
+That’s 5.6 TIMES the percentage of TANF and SSP welfare recipients found in the other 49 states!

 California ranks 50th worst for people’s debt-to-income ratio, and 49th worst for percentage of home ownership.

 Average CA firefighter is paid 77.4% more than paid firefighters in other 49 states.
 CA cops paid 66.3% more.
-CA 2017 median household income (including gov’t workers) is only 19.0% above national avg.
+CA 2017 median household income (including gov’t workers) is only 19.0% above national average.